ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/system.rst

   dimensions:

-  - device, the disk device number the metric applies to.
+  - device, the disk device name the metric applies to.
   - hostname, the hostname the metric applies to.

 * ``disk_octets_read``, the number of octets (bytes) read per second.

   dimensions:

-  - device, the disk device number the metric applies to.
+  - device, the disk device name the metric applies to.
   - hostname, the hostname the metric applies to.

 * ``disk_octets_write``, the number of octets (bytes) written per second.

   dimensions:

-  - device, the disk device number the metric applies to.
+  - device, the disk device name the metric applies to.
   - hostname, the hostname the metric applies to.

 * ``disk_ops_read``, the number of read operations per second.

   dimensions:

-  - device, the disk device number the metric applies to.
+  - device, the disk device name the metric applies to.
   - hostname, the hostname the metric applies to.

 * ``disk_ops_write``, the number of write operations per second.

   dimensions:

-  - device, the disk device number the metric applies to.
+  - device, the disk device name the metric applies to.
   - hostname, the hostname the metric applies to.

 * ``disk_time_read``, the average time for a read operation to complete in the